 The Times Literary Supplement used to have a weekly competition which invited its readers to identify three literary quotations on a connected theme.
-It was difficult, and it was a small triumph if I knew one of the quotations, an annual occurrence to spot two.
+It was difficult, so it was a small triumph if I knew one of the quotations, an annual occurrence to spot two.
 One day, some years ago, I recognised one of the quotations instantly, even though it had been doubtless picked as a tantalising obscurity:

 ‘Voy wawm’ said the dustman